 - other statistical information (some of which you're legally required to give)

-When you attend your appointment, it is important to very carefully check the details on the death entry that the registrar prepares as errors are sometimes difficult to correct.
-A fee may be applicable if an application to correct an entry is made at a later date.
+When you attend your appointment, it's important to very carefully check the details on the death entry that the registrar prepares as errors are sometimes difficult to correct.
+You may be charged a fee if you apply to correct an entry at a later date.
 Please contact the Register Office for further information.

 What happens after registering a death